Exploring the Composable Architecture Framework

 Summary

-We have only discussed a small example of using the Composable Architecture in this article, and there are so many more features that the framework allows.
+We have only discussed a small example of using TCA in this article, and there are so many more features that the framework allows.

-Overall, I found TCA to be a powerful and effective framework for managing the state in an iOS application.
-There is obviously a learning process when it comes to using the framework, but I would definitely recommend it to any developer looking to streamline their state management process.
+Overall, we found TCA to be a powerful and effective framework for managing the state in an iOS application.
+There is obviously a learning process when it comes to using the framework, but we would definitely recommend it to any developer looking to streamline their state management process.

 Source code